mazidulfarabi/Shifterz_Sciblitz_AI/README.md

     → Web Speech API (spoken output)
 ```

-All inference runs **client-side in the browser**.
+All inference runs **server-less with Netlify**.
 No images are uploaded to a server.
-No account is required.
+Which makes this super-fast.
+No account creation is required.
 Privacy is preserved by design.

 The spatial reasoning layer is custom engineering: it converts normalized bounding-box coordinates into human-readable location phrases, merges person detections with face analyses to avoid redundancy, groups co-located objects into single clauses, and rate-limits announcements so the user is not flooded with repetition.